bevnetcraven/TwitterIconReplacer/README.md

 # To install

-1. Download the files and unzip to a folder of your choice
+1. Download the files (Code->Download Zip) and unzip to a folder of your choice
 2. Go to chrome://extensions in your chrome browser
 3. Toggle the switch to enable Developer Mode
 4. Click "Load Unpacked"